 How to Automate a Phone Answering System

-If you are in charge of your company's automated phone system, this guide will help you set it up properly to handle your callers in an efficient manner.
+Your phone system provides the first impression callers have of your business.
+If you're in charge of your company's phone system, this guide will help you set it up properly to handle your callers in an efficient manner.

-The information here applies to any type of phone system in general.
-So I will not be discussing specifics.
+The following information applies to any type of phone system, so I will not be discussing specifics.
 I will also not discuss physical wiring or connections.
 That is left for the telephone installer.

 A good configuration is important because your phone system provides the first impression of your business.